 By requiring stringent validation guidelines, EV SSL prevents the issuing of a certificate to a cyber-criminal in the name of the tricking target.
 The EV indicator is an easy and instant way to spot an authentic website from a fake one.

-A research form Georgia Tech’s Cyber Forensics Innovation (CyFI)Lab on the topic of Extended Validation certificates and online criminal actors concluded that EV SSL certs are 99.99% likely to be unassociated with bad cyber-criminals.
+Research from Georgia Tech’s Cyber Forensics Innovation (CFI)Lab on the topic of Extended Validation certificates and online criminal actors concluded that EV SSL certs are 99.99% likely to be unassociated with bad cyber-criminals.
 And that’s from a whopping sample of 2.6 million domain names going back to 2010.